 What is the pass rate for the DTZ?

 BAMF does not publish official pass rates for the DTZ.
-Anecdotally, candidates who complete the full 600-hour integration course achieve B1 at rates of approximately 65–75%.
-Independent candidates who self-prepare vary significantly.
-The most reliable predictor of B1 success is consistent practice under timed exam conditions, not total hours of study.
+Outcomes vary widely by course completion, prior German exposure, and whether you train under timed exam conditions.
+The most reliable predictor of B1 success is consistent mock practice — not total hours of study.

 Is the speaking exam done alone or with a partner?